Aishahassan1/cleaned_script/README.md

 ## Development process and data cleaning and transformation

+1st I made rough notes outlining what it was that I needed to do.

-1st I cleaned up the date using Jupyter notebook.
+I then proceeded to start with the cleaning of the date using Jupyter notebook.
 I installed numpy, pandas and petl then imported them as np, pd and etl respectively

 I then imported one file at a time to work on and started the clean up operation using the loop which goes through each file one by one to clean it up.